traversay/CAMP/README.md

     chmod +x /usr/local/bin/camp

-To use, you may need to start camp with Administrator privileges if in Windows Vista and later.
+To use, you will need to start camp with Administrator privileges, unless you are running under Windows XP or earlier.

 You can do this by righ-clicking on the Cygwin Terminal icon and choosing "Run as Administrator".